-Does your institution make use of SAT, ACT, or SAT Subject Test scores in admission decisions for first-time, first-year, degree-seeking applicants?
+Does your institution make use of SAT or ACT scores in admission decisions for first-time, first-year, degree-seeking applicants?

-Yes No ×
+Yes No х

-C8A If yes, place check marks in the appropriate boxes below to reflect your institution's policies for use in admission for Fall 2023.
+If yes, place check marks in the appropriate boxes below to reflect your institution's policies for use in admission for Fall 2025.